Classes taught at The Crucible

 Jewelry and Metals II

-Further develop your basic metalsmithing.
+Further develop your basic metalsmithing skills.
 We will teach disk cutting and doming, bezel setting, three types of rivets, and further design techniques.
 In addition to technical reference samples, you will create an original piece of jewelry of your own design using a cabochon stone.
-PREREQUISITE: Jewelry and Metals I
+PREREQUISITE: Jewelry & Metals I

 Metal Clay and Enameling